Euthanasia of the animal

 Control Measure Knowledge

 A person with responsibility for an animal may commit an offence if an act, or failure to act, causes an animal to suffer unnecessarily.
-Therefore, the need for euthanasia should be considered within any tactical plan at an incident involving animals.
+Therefore, the potential need for euthanasia should be considered for incidents involving animals and the attendance of an appropriate competent person should be requested if required.
 This decision will be influenced by a number of considerations including:

-• The safety of the emergency responders or animal
+• The safety of the animal, personnel or other emergency responders

 • Welfare decisions, such as the severity of the animal’s injuries